 Halo: The Master Chief Collection

 “Halo” is nearly synonymous with “Xbox multiplayer,” and you can play every Halo game on modern Xbox consoles.
 Halo 5 has a bigger competitive multiplayer scene, but Halo: The Master Chief Collection is where you’ll want to go for cooperative multiplayer.
 That’s because The Master Chief Collection gathers the first six games in the Halo series, complete with cooperative campaign gameplay, either online or locally.
-Halo veterans know that campaign co-op is one of the most memorable aspects of the series, combining challenging combat, impressive set pieces and a surprisingly decent ongoing story.
-It’s also a great way to get ready for Halo Infinite later this year.
+Halo veterans know that campaign co-op is one of the most memorable aspects of the series, combining challenging combat, impressive set pieces, and a surprisingly decent ongoing story.

 Multiplayer games don’t have to be all about combat.
 Minecraft isn’t.
 At this point, you’ve almost certainly heard of Minecraft, the creative sandbox that’s the digital equivalent of playing with an instruction-less Lego set.
 You explore a randomly generated environment (rendered in a signature blocky, pixelated art style), collecting resources as you go.
 You can then use these resources to craft whatever you desire, from enchanted swords to towering castles.
 You can play with up to four players locally, or up to 10 players online.
 You can also save your favorite randomly generated worlds and share them with friends.